-Put exact sentences in quotation marks
+Put exact sentences in inverted commas

 Include the best Boolean operators